Statistikk innhold

 Low income threshold

-The low-income thresholds are defined as a share of median equivalent income after tax.
-Commonly used shares are 50 or 60 per cent of median income after tax per consumption unit.
-There is no official low-income threshold in Norway.
-Statistics Norway calculates different low-income thresholds based on the income level among the total population, and thus is relative to the general income growth and comparable for persons belonging to different household types.
+There is no official low‑income threshold in Norway.
+Statistics Norway therefore calculates several low‑income thresholds based on the income distribution of the total population.
+These thresholds are relative to overall income growth and allow comparisons across individuals belonging to different household types.

 Low-income group